-Now both input channels and I2C analyzer are configured, a measurement can be performed and analyzed.
+Now both input channels and I2C decoder are configured, a measurement can be performed and analyzed.

 The I2C signals shown in the screen shot above are from communication with an EEPROM.
-They are converted by the I2C analyzer into the following commands:
+They are converted by the I2C decoder into the following commands:

-To clear the I2C output window for a new measurement, press the Clear text button.
+To clear the table for a new measurement, press the Clear button.

-When a block of communication is longer than the I2C output window, it is not possible to see all text that is appended.
-The window has an auto scroll function, which always makes sure the bottom lines are visible.
+When a block of communication is longer than the table, it is not possible to see all text that is appended.
+The table has an auto scroll function, which always makes sure the bottom lines are visible.
 To toggle this function, click the Auto scroll button.

-To save the contents of the output window to a file, press the Save button.
+To save the contents of the table to a file, press the Save button.

 Cleaning dirty signals

-In industrial environments, the measured signals can be very `dirty`, causing the I2C analyzer to have problems decoding the communication properly.
-Cleaning the signals may improve the ability of the I2C analyzer to decode the signals properly.
+In industrial environments, the measured signals can be very "dirty", causing the Serial decoder to have problems decoding the communication properly.
+Cleaning the signals may improve the ability of the Serial decoder to decode the signals properly.